martinkearn/Content/Demos/Machine Learning and Cognitive/Recommendations API.md

 ### Pre-reqs
 * Edge
-    * Amazon.co.uk - not signed in
     * Cognitive Home
 * Notepad open with API key in it: 2ac6eeb97db243c6a735797b1b396308
 * `books_catalog_large.txt` and `books_usage_large.txt` avaliable
 * Visual Studio open with this repo: https://github.com/martinkearn/Cognitive-Samples/tree/master/Recommendations/ASP.NET%20Core%201.0%20C%23

-## Show Recommendations on Amazon.co.uk
-Go to Amazon.co.uk

-Search for `Forza Horizon 3 (xbox one)`

-Show `Frequently bought together`

-Show `Customers who bought this item also bought` - we called this "item to item recommendations"

-Login to Amazon.co.uk

-Go to `Home > Related to products you viewed > More > Your recently viewed items and featured recommendations`

 ## Review Cognitive Recommendations website
 Open the Cognitive Services website